kakyoism/karagen/README.md

 - Double-click the `install_karagen_<version>.dmg` to mount the installer.
 - Drag the folder `karagen` into `/Applications` folder.
-- Open the builtin `Terminal.app` under `/Applications/Utilities`; Alternatively, press `F4` to call up `Launchpad`.
+- Open the builtin `Terminal.app` under `/Applications/Utilities`; Alternatively, press `F4` to call up `Launchpad`, and then type in `Terminal`.
 - Ensure you have a stable internet connection; you may need a proxy or VPN in some countries.
-- *Optional*: If you are located in mainland China and your internet service (with or without a VPN) does not give you access to the default servers of the pacakge manager `Homebrew `, you must install `Homebrew` using the bundled insstaller script:
+- *Optional*: If you are located in mainland China and your internet service (with or without a VPN) does not give you access to the default servers of the pacakge manager `Homebrew `, you must install `Homebrew` using the bundled installer script:
   - In the Terminal window, type in: `/Applications/karagen/install_homebrew_cn.sh` and hit `Enter`.
   - The script will list the available local Chinese servers.
 You must then pick one by entering its index and hit `Enter`.
 - In the open Terminal window, type in: `/Applications/karagen/install_karagen.sh` and hit `Enter` to install dependencies.
-You could also drag the `.sh` file into the Terminal window and then hit `Enter` for a faster operation.
+You could also drag the `.sh` file into the Terminal window and then hit `Enter` to speed it up a little.
 - In Finder, Go to the folder `/Applications/karagen`, double-click `karagen.workflow` (if your Finder hides file extensions, you will see a file named `karagen` with a telephone icon instead) to install the workflow as a system service.
 Click `Install` to confirm when the system prompts to continue.

 ## Getting Started

-To extract the accompaniment of a song, you must follow the platform-specific procedures below.
+To extract the accompaniment of a song, follow the platform-specific procedures below.

 ### Windows

+- Double-click the `karagen` desktop shortcut to bring up the UI.
 - Click the button `Pick a Song`.
 - Find a song using the pop-up file dialog, then click `Select Song`.
-Then the full path to the selected file will appear on the right side of the button.
+After that, the selected file path will appear on the right side of the button.
 - Click the button `Output Folder`.
 - Find a target folder you want using the pop-up file dialog, then click `Select Folder`.
 Then the full path to the selected folder will appear on the right side of the button.
 - Click the floating `+` button at the bottom right of the window.
 The background worker will start doing the real work.